Got a small one on the way? Check out these trendy Irish baby names.

-What’s certain going through the list is that these names may take over but most likely only in the United Streets.
-We would reckon it’ll be a long time before you meet a young fella in Carlow town called Tierney, Bartley or Vaughn.
+Here's a breakdown of the 17 Irish names as chosen by Buzzfeed.
+What’s certain going through the list is that these names may well indeed "take over," but most likely only in the United States - we reckon it’ll be a long time before you meet a young fella in Carlow town called Tierney, Bartley, or Vaughn!

 This Irish baby name means wise, counsel or intelligent.